sst/guide/_chapters/create-containers.md

 This ensures that as we navigate to different routes in our app, the portion below the navbar will change to reflect that.

-Finally, head over to your browser and your app should show the brand new home page of your app.
+Finally, head over to your browser and your app should show the brand new homepage of your app.

 ![New homepage loaded screenshot]({{ site.url }}/assets/new-homepage-loaded.png)